 Knowing I already had some homemade spaghetti sauce in the fridge, my brain did a quick computation and I was inspired to use those ingredients to make some meatballs to pair with that sauce.
 I’m sharing them again today because when I made them this past week, I took the time to get some better photos and yes, they do look yummier!

 I didn’t have a favorite recipe so did a quick search and found a recipe from Anne Burrell.
 She also include veal but I ignored it and enjoyed her suggestions for spices which includes some red pepper flakes.
 Not hot but a very slight suggestion of heat…I LOVE that, don’t you?

-Anne Burrell drives me batty but I’ll give her this…first, I love her name (says Barbara Anne) and yes, these are amazingly fabulous meatballs.
+Anne Burrell from The Food Network drives me a bit batty but I’ll give her this…first, I love her name (says Barbara Anne) and yes, these are amazingly fabulous meatballs.
 Not having any breadcrumbs or desiring to dry out bread and make some, I substituted panko crumbs for the breadcrumbs called for in her recipe and it was so perfect that I think THEY need to be the norm.

 I mean so perfect I could have eaten them alone without spaghetti or sauce but I have to tell you that the classic Tomato, Butter and Onion sauce from the late, great Marcella Hazan that I had on hand was phenomenal with them.
 A simple sauce made from only those three ingredients, it was divine.
 Known and loved by many, it’s a great recipe to have on hand when you want something easy and yet so tasty.
 With these meatballs.
 Heaven on a plate I tell ya!